all-birds birds

 Identification and PicturesDipper

-American Dippers (Cinclus mexicanus) are shaped somewhat like a large wren with a stubby tail.
-They have a slate-gray body, long legs and may have a brownish head.
+American Dippers (Cinclus mexicanus) are song birds that swim.
+They are shaped somewhat like a large wren with a stubby tail.
+They have a slate-gray body, dark eyes, and beak, long gray legs, and may have a brownish head.
+The eyes appear to flash white when it blinks because of white feathers on the eye lids.
 These birds are around 7 to 8 1/2 inches.
+Males and females look alike.
+Young birds look like the adults, but may have white tips on their feathers.
+They get their name from their constant dipping motion as they bend, and straighten their knees.

 Dippers have down below dense waterproof feathers.
-They waterproof the feathers using a large preen gland.
+They waterproof the feathers using oil from a large preen gland.
 Their blood can store more oxygen than most passerine birds.
-These adaptations plus a clear membrane which can cover the eye allow dippers to dive and search for food under water.
+These adaptations plus a flap which covers the nostrils, and a clear membrane called a "nictitating membrane" which can cover the eye allow dippers to dive, and search for food under water.
+They also have strong toes which allow them to grasp rocks on a stream bottom.
+Their average dive is 5 seconds, but they can stay down longer.

 Dipper (zeet) call: Click for Sound